-Information to Complete the Application for Federal Assistance (SF-424)
+Information to Complete the Application for Federal Assistance (Standard Form (SF)-424) in Grants.gov.

 The SF-424 will be submitted in Grants.gov.
 The SF-424 is a required standard form used as a cover sheet for submission of pre-applications, applications, and related information.
 See the OJP Grant Application Resource Guide for additional information on completing the SF-424.